quantrkucb/NLP_10K_Filings/README.md

 to derive sentiment scores for each filing.

 \## Sentiment Analysis
-Sentiment analysis is conducted using \[insert specific NLP libraries used, e.g., NLTK, SpaCy, etc.\].
+Sentiment analysis is conducted using NLTK, SpacY and Mcdonald's word dictionary.
 The sentiment scores derived include:
 - \*\*Litigious Score\*\*
 - \*\*Superfluous Score\*\*
 - \*\*Interesting Score\*\*